hadv/ethaura/docs/WEB3AUTH_INTEGRATION.md

 This document describes the integration of Web3Auth for social login with P256Account's Two-Factor Authentication (2FA) feature.

 **Key Features**:
-- 🔐 Social login (Google, Facebook, Twitter, Email)
+- 🔐 Social login as primary authentication (Google, Facebook, Twitter, Email)
 - 🔑 Automatic wallet creation (no seed phrases!)
-- 🔒 2FA with Passkey + Web3Auth wallet
+- 🔒 Passkey as Two-Factor Authentication (2FA)
+- ✅ Transparent user consent for all signatures
 - ✅ Seamless user experience

 ---